Karl Struss

 Karl Struss, A.S.C.
 (November 30, 1886 – December 15, 1981) was an American photographer and a cinematographer of the 1900s through the 1950s.
 He was also one of the earliest pioneers of 3-D films.
-While he mostly worked on films, such as F.W.
-Murnau's Sunrise: A Song of Two Humans and Charlie Chaplin's The Great Dictator and Limelight, he was also one of the cinematographers for the television series Broken Arrow and photographed 19 episodes of My Friend Flicka.
+While he mostly worked on films, such as F. W. Murnau's Sunrise: A Song of Two Humans and Charlie Chaplin's The Great Dictator and Limelight, he was also one of the cinematographers for the television series Broken Arrow and photographed 19 episodes of My Friend Flicka.

-Life and career
+Early life and education

 Karl Struss was born in New York City in 1886.
-After an illness in high school, Karl's father, Henry, removed his son from school and placed him as a labor operator at Seybel & Struss bonnet wire factory.
-He began to develop an interest in photography, experimenting with an 8x10 camera, and beginning in 1908, attended Clarence H. White's evening art photography course at Teachers College at Columbia University, concluding his studies in 1912.
+After an illness in high school, Karl's father, Henry, removed his son from school and placed him as a laborer at the Seybel & Struss bonnet wire factory.
+He began to develop an interest in photography, experimenting with an 8×10 camera, and beginning in 1908, attended Clarence H. White's evening art photography course at Teachers College at Columbia University, concluding his studies in 1912.

-Early in his studies, he explored the properties of camera lenses and eventually invented, in 1909, what he attempted to patent as the Struss Pictorial Lens, a soft-focus lens.
+Early in his studies, he explored the properties of camera lenses and, in 1909, invented what he attempted to patent as the Struss Pictorial Lens, a soft-focus lens.
 This lens was considered popular with pictorial photographers of the time.
-The Struss Pictorial lens was the first soft-focus lens introduced into the motion picture industry, in 1916.
+The Struss Pictorial lens was the first soft-focus lens introduced into the motion picture industry in 1916.